Using data management for event lists

 I’m no Excel wizard.
 Before I joined Openprise, if someone had asked me to put together data from four different spreadsheets into a single resource by joining data, I would have been baffled as to how to even start.

 Over the last few months, I’ve been learning how to use Openprise.
-As both an exercise for me and a way of creating a new resource for our customers, I recently took on the challenge of building out a new resource: easy-to-use metro area data for Europe.
+As both an exercise for me and a way of creating a new resource for our customers, I recently took on the challenge of building out a new resource: easy-to-use metropolitan area data for Europe.

 As a bit of background, Openprise already had the ability to map US zip codes and Canadian postal codes and cities to metro areas.
 To do this, we use the census data that is freely available from the countries’ governments.
 Those tables are available as part of the Open Data we make available at no charge to all of our customers.